vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/6_The_Part_of_the_Sacrificer_in_the_New_and_Full_Moon_Sacrifices.md

 ## 04
 ### a
-By sacrifice to the divine straw, may I be possessed of children.

 ### b
 By sacrifice to the god Naraśansa, may I be possessed of cattle.
 ### c